core-wg/oscore/draft-ietf-core-object-security.md

    * id is the Sender ID or Recipient ID when deriving keys and the empty string when deriving the Common IV.
 The encoding is described in {{cose-object}}.

-   * id_context is the value of the header parameter 'kid_context'.
-If 'kid_context' is not present, the value is nil.
+   * id_context is the ID Context, or nil if ID Context has no value.

    * alg_aead is the AEAD Algorithm, encoded as defined in {{RFC8152}}.